mamuso/jquery.filterprojects/README.markdown

 # jquery.filterprojects

 This is a jquery plugin that allows you filter a collection of elements visually by the intersection of 'tag groups'.
-The first idea for this plugin was inspired by this <a href="http://www.newmediacampaigns.com/files/posts/filterable/filterable.html">filterable plugin</a>, but the concept was developed for the projects section on <a href="http://the-cocktail.com/">the cocktail</a> website.
+Inspired by this <a href="http://www.newmediacampaigns.com/files/posts/filterable/filterable.html">filterable plugin</a>, but made after solve the projects section on <a href="http://the-cocktail.com/">the cocktail</a> website :)

 ## You need jquery :)